 - Got a doggo.

-- As a result, my songwriting has transformed.
+- My songwriting has transformed as a result of my new mental health habits.
 I’m spending so much time writing music and it’s flowing out of me like I just broke the dam.
 My production chops are rapidly improving too.
 Overall, my creativity is peak right now.

 - I was able to keep my job with the most amazing company and work remotely amidst the pandemic.
 Despite the circumstances, I’ve continued to build great relationships with the team here.

 - Since we’re able to work remotely, I’ve been able to spend more time with my family back home up north and escape my lonely apartment in LA.